tieututinhoc/piracy/docs/README.md

 -   [How to get free Rock Band 1, 2 & 3 DLC without RGH/JTAG](https://www.removeddit.com/r/Piracy/comments/d4lohq/how_to_get_free_rock_band_1_2_3_dlc_without/) - Get Rock Band 1-3 working on PS3 and Wii/U & Xbox 360 without the need of using RGH/JTAG.
 -   [How to get ti-nspire CX student software for free, even after the free trial.](https://old.reddit.com/r/Piracy/comments/d5e70k/how_to_get_tinspire_cx_student_software_for_free/)
 -   [Traning Circle](https://trainingcircle.in/) - (EN-US) - Coding, reversing & other tutorials.
+-   [IPFessay](https://gitlab.com/stavros/IPFessay) - An easy way to publish uncensorable essays on IPFS.

 ### Transloading or (stream) - sharing Services